2014 NACRA Rugby Championship: South Zone Championship relegation play-off

-The South Zone Championship relegation play-off will be played between the last-placed team of the South Zone Championship, Barbados, and the winner of the South Zone Cup, Curaçao.
-The winner will play in the 2015 South Zone Championship.
+The South Zone Championship relegation play-off was played between the last-placed team of the South Zone Championship, Barbados, and the winner of the South Zone Cup, Curaçao.
+The winner would play in the 2015 South Zone Championship.

 Final

 The final will be played between the winner of the North Zone Championship, USA South, and the winner of the South Zone Championship, Guyana.